hun-nemethpeter/cpp-reflector-mini/Proposal.md

 ### Replacing normal macro

 We can replace the old macro system with this new one.
-For this reason $if and $swicth is introduced.
+For this reason `$if` and `$swicth` is introduced.
 For normal code flow this conditional compilation as harmful (or helpful) as the normal macro style one.
 This is just a new syntax.

+Pro:
+ - namespace friendly
+ - object oriented design

+Con:
+ - can not used for header guard (because it is namespace friendly)
+ - `{` and `}` does not introduce scope but it looks like from the syntax

 Some intended usage:

 Instead of
 ```C++